Ben Davison Profile

 "I was on and off with boxing and then Billy Joe Saunders asked me to work for him.
 I had to make a decision and to be honest, I've had much more emotional pleasure from training.
 I've found my niche and I'm lucky to have done so."

-In March 2019, Saunders confirmed Davison as his full-time trainer, and he was in charge for his second world title triumph at super middleweight against Shefat Isufi.
+In March 2019, Saunders confirmed Davison as his full time trainer, and he was in charge of his world title triumph at super middleweight against Shefat Isufi.

-In September 2020, Tibbs confirmed he was working with Saunders again after nearly five years from splitting.
+In September 2020, Tibbs confirmed he was working with Saunders again after nearly five years from splitting and was in his corner for Saunders' defeat to Canelo in May 2021.
+Davison was also there to support him.

 This fight was the final of the World Boxing Super Series at London's O2 Arena in October 2019.
-In the aftermath of this win, Taylor split with Barry McGuigan's Cyclone promotion and subsequently cut ties with trainer Shane McGuigan.
+In the aftermath of this win, Taylor split with Barry McGuigan's Cyclone promotion and subsequently cut ties with the McGuigans.

-Taylor is represented by Bob Arum's Top Rank and MTK Global and announced Davison as his new trainer despite having a brief trial with Adam Booth.
+Taylor is represented by Bob Arum's Top Rank and confirmed Davison as his new trainer despite having a brief trial with Adam Booth.

 Ben Davison and Tyson Fury